-Tranches allow investors to create a single or several classes of securities with a higher rating than the underlying asset pool.
+Tranches allow investors to create a single class or several classes of securities with a higher rating than the underlying asset pool.
 The senior tranches with a higher rating are insulated from the risk of default of the underlying asset pool since the losses are absorbed by the junior tranches.
-Also, investors who invest in the highly rated securities gain exposure to other asset classes, allowing them to diversify their portfolio.
+Also, investors who invest in highly-rated securities gain exposure to other asset classes, allowing them to diversify their portfolio.

 Furthermore, tranches allow investors to customize their investment strategies to their needs.
-For example, investors who would like to have a long-term steady cash flow should invest in tranches with long maturity dates.
-Investors who prefer to have short-term cash flow should invest in tranches with short maturity dates.
+For example, investors who would like to have a long-term, steady cash flow should invest in tranches with long-term maturity dates.
+Investors who prefer to have short-term cash flow should invest in tranches with short-term maturity dates.

 Risks of Bond Tranches

-Also, tranches are sometimes given a higher rating than they deserve, causing investors to invest in riskier assets than they would expect.
-The over-rating is mainly due to modeling the performance of tranche transactions based on historical performance rather than real-time performance.
+Also, tranches are sometimes given a higher rating than they deserve, causing investors to invest in riskier assets than they would prefer.
+The over-rating is mainly due to modeling the performance of tranche transactions based on historical performance rather than on real-time performance.

-Take our fixed income fundamentals course to learn more about bond tranches, and see the resources listed below.
+Take our fixed-income fundamentals course to learn more about bond tranches, and see the CFI resources listed below.